 - Share Content Curation: The Art of a Curated Post [Infographic] via email

-For content marketers wanting to economically increase content production, content curation is by far the best solution.
-It’s beneficial for both publishers and audiences, who appreciate being exposed to expertly selected third party, independent content.
-In fact, according to Curata’s study, best-in-class marketers use a content marketing mix of 65% created content and 25% curated content.
+For content marketers wanting to economically increase content production, content curation is the optimal solution.
+It benefits both publishers and audiences—who appreciate expertly selected, third party, independent content.
+In fact, according to Curata’s study, best-in-class marketers use a content marketing mix of 65 percent created content and 25 percent curated content.

 But many people interested in content curation—and some who are already curating—may still have lingering questions about best practices.

 What should a curated post look like?
 How much of the original article should I include?
 How do I align this content with my own content?